omersk/omersk.github.io/_posts/2025-04-12-unboxing-TPLINK_WR840_router.md

-# 🛠️ Hacking the Holidays: TP-Link WR840N Unboxing & Shenanigans
+# 🧪 Hacking Routers on Passover: Because Why Not?
 ## Introduction

-Ah, Passover — the perfect time to clean your home, reflect on freedom, and... tear apart cheap networking hardware?

-Faced with the holiday break, I had two options:

-- Go outside, touch grass, and be a normal person with friends.
-- Stay indoors, rip open a dusty old router, and see how fast I can make it beg for mercy.

-If you've ever read *literally anything* I've written, you know exactly which path I took 😎

-But first, I needed a worthy opponent.
-So I turned to my ever-faithful partner in crime: ChatGPT.

-Me:
-> I'm looking to hack into a small embedded device for totally innocent, 100% educational reasons.
-It needs to be cheap, hackable, and not explode.
-What should I get?

-ChatGPT:
-> 🔥 **Top Cheap Routers for Hacking Adventures**
-> 1. TP-Link TL-WR841N

-And just like that, destiny chose my target.

-Let's crack this thing open.
+> *“While you were out there finding friends, I was studying the firmware.”* — Me, probably

 ---

+Passover arrived earlier than expected this year, and with it came a tough decision:

+- 👨‍👩‍👧‍👦 Be social, find friends, and celebrate like a normal human being.
+- 🔧 Unbox some dusty hardware and try to exploit it for fun.

+If you've read even one of my blog posts, you already know which route I took.
+Spoiler: my social skills are still stuck in bootloader mode.

+Before diving into the binary abyss, I needed to find a worthy target.
+And who better to ask than my digital partner-in-crime, ChatGPT?

+---

+**👤 Me:**
+> I want to research an embedded device for fun and try to exploit it (all for educational purposes, of course).
+But I'm on a budget.
+Any cheap and interesting suggestions?

+**🤖 ChatGPT:**
+> 🔥 Popular Old Routers for Hacking and Research:
+>  1. **TP-Link TL-WR841N**

+---

+And just like that, I had my victim:
+✅ Cheap
+✅ Interesting
+✅ Practically begging to be hacked

+Let the chaos begin. 🧨

 ## 🔍 Research